 Ryan Library Help for Research Papers: libguides.pointloma.edu/CAhistory.

-Introduction and Early California

-- 1. Class Intro, Research Paper Topic, Point Loma, and Banham's Los Angeles: Isolation of California.
+California History Page 4 1/23/2024 Introduction and Early California 1.
+Class Intro, Research Paper Topic, Point Loma, and Walking Tour of Neighborhood.
+Being aware of the historical evidence around you.
+2. Layered History of California.
+Banham's Ecology of Surfurbia: Bring Book to Class with notes ready to discuss passages you think important.
+Isolation of California.
 Topography's effect on California History.
 Layers of history.
-Spanish, Mexican, and US aspirations. - 2.
-Banham's Ecology of Surfurbia: Discuss Banham and use of architecture as evidence for cultural history. - 3.
-Banham's Enclaves and Plains of Los Angeles - 4.
-Walking Tour of PLNU and Neighborhood: Being aware of the historical evidence around you. - 5.
-Ancient Californians: History as different from Archaeology and Anthropology.
+Spanish, Mexican, and US aspirations Assignment: Banham pp. 3-73.
+3. Banham's Enclaves and Plains of Los Angeles.
+Bring Book and Notes on book to Class.
+Assignment: Banham pp. 119-180.
+4. Research Papers: Present to Class your Research Paper Topic.

+5. Ancient Californians: History as different from Archaeology and Anthropology.
 Relative Peace and Happiness in Ancient California.
 Comparison with Mexico and New Mexico.
 Southern Coastal Indians: Tomols and Ti'ats.
-Discuss: Librado: Eye of the Flute and the article on Anthropology and the Chumash Indians
+Discuss: Librado: Eye of the Flute and the article on Anthropology and the Chumash Indians Spanish California 6.
+The Political Ideals and Pacific Ocean Aspirations for a Pax Hispanica (c.
+1540s-1560s) The Crusader-Humanist-Missionary Ideal as Global Strategy: No Slavery, Happiness, and Human Flourishing.

-Spanish California

-6. The Political Ideals and Pacific Ocean Aspirations for a Pax Hispanica (c.
-1540s-1560s)

-The Crusader-Humanist-Missionary Ideal as Global Strategy: No Slavery, Happiness, and Human Flourishing.
 Charles V / Carlos I, Viceroy Mendoza, Juan Cabrillo, Andrés de Urdaneta.
 Being careful with terms such as "conquistador," "conquest," "taking possession," and "friendship."
-Discuss: Account of Cabrillo Voyage

-7. Settlement Hopes for Baja and Alta California (c.
+Discuss: Account of Cabrillo Voyage 7.
+Settlement Hopes for Baja and Alta California (c.
 1590s-1610; c.
-1685-1710):

-Viceroy Zúñiga the Count of Monterrey, Viscaino, Fr.
+1685-1710): Viceroy Zúñiga the Count of Monterrey, Viscaino, Fr.
 Ascencíon, and Monterey Bay.
 Jesuit "Republics" in Paraguay.
 Baja California as a Jesuit Republic.
 The Pious Fund for the Californias.
 Discuss Ascencíon's Carmelite Mission Plan and Admiral Atondo and Eusebio Kino from Rim of Christendom: A Biography of Eusebio Francisco Kino.
 Watch the trailers for movies about Jesuit missionaries: "The Mission," "Black Robe," and "Silence."
 8. Geopolitics of first Missions and Presidios (c.
 1768-1770):

 The First Treaty of Paris, 1763, José de Galvez, the Visitador of New Spain, Franciscans instead of Jesuits, St. Junípero Serra; Portolá and Crespi.
 Discuss Crespi's Journal of Portolá Expedition and Kennedy's "St. Junípero of California."
 9. Colonization of California (c.
 1775-1810s):

 Carlos III of Spain, Viceroy Bucarelli, St. Junípero Serra, Governor Neve, Juan Bautista de Anza.
 The Founding of San Jose, Los Angeles, Santa Barbara, Enlightenment v.
 Patriarchy.
-Discuss Readings from the biography of Gov. Neve

-10. The Mission System, San Luis Rey, and Apolinaria Larenzana (1790s-1820s):
+Discuss Readings from the biography of Gov. Neve 10.
+The Mission System, San Luis Rey, and Apolinaria Larenzana (1790s-1820s):

-The Mission System: "neophyte," "secularization," "slavery," mission "alcaldes," land ownership.
+California History Page 5 1/23/2024 The Mission System: "neophyte," "secularization," "slavery," mission "alcaldes," land ownership.
 Pablo Tac, and Fr.
 Peyri.
 The 1824 Indian Revolt on the Santa Ynez River and 1827-28 Estanislao Revolt.
 1833 Malaria Epidemic in the Central Valley.
-Discuss Apolinaria Larenzana

-The Territory of California in the United States of Mexico

-11. The Mexican War of Independence and California (c.
+Discuss Apolinaria Larenzana The Territory of California in the United States of Mexico 11.
+The Mexican War of Independence and California (c.
 1810-1834): The 1824 Federalist Constitution of Estados Unitos Mexicanos.
 Definitions: "Republic" and "Federal."
 Church and State.
 Territorial Government of California: Diputación and Jefe Politico.
 Governor Echeandía.
 Secularization and Indian "emancipation."
-Discuss "Mexico Plan for California" and "Allen Light: Black Steward"

-12. High Hopes for Mexican California (1833-36):
+Discuss "Mexico Plan for California" and "Allen Light: Black Steward" 12.
+High Hopes for Mexican California (1833-36):

 Gov. José Figueroa, José de la Guerra, William Hartnell.
 Indian Pueblos, Multi-racial schools, Wedding in Santa Barbara, and development north of San Francisco.
 Transition of Mexican hopes into later United States.
 Discuss Figueroa's Manifesto and Hartnell's School.

-Colonization of California by the United States of America

-13. U.S. Colonization (1848-1870s):
+Colonization of California by the United States of America 13.
+U.S. Colonization (1848-1870):